 Valley has many amazing waterfalls, but the largest and tallest is Yosemite Falls.
-It is formed by the Yosemite Creek.
+It is formed by Yosemite Creek.
 This stream flows some 12.8 km before the falls, on its way falling for some 300 m.
-And then it… whoosh… falls for 739 m over the distance of approximately 700 metres.
-Afterwards it flows some 1.2 km and enters Merced River.
+And then it… whoosh… falls for 739 m over a distance of approximately 700 meters.
+Afterward, it flows some 1.2 km and enters Merced River.

-Here have been developed trails leading towards the waterfall and providing many fine views on it – and from it.
+Here have been developed trails leading towards the waterfall and providing many fine views of it – and from it.

 The volume of water in Yosemite Creek is fluctuating.
 This is caused by the thin soil on granite surfaces around Yosemite Valley.
 Water does not accumulate in this thin soil and – as the rain falls, the water is quickly drained by the river network.

-Yosemite Falls are especially impressive in the May, when the snow in the mountains is melting.
-In this period the force of water is creating a constant tremble of the ground and deep, unforgettable roar.
+Yosemite Falls is especially impressive in May when the snow in the mountains is melting.
+In this period the force of water is creating a constant tremble of the ground and a deep, unforgettable roar.

 After dry summers Yosemite Creek – and Yosemite Falls – get dry.
-Waterfall can be dry from August to October.
+The waterfall can be dry from August to October.
 But it is enough to have a rainy day – and falls "start" again.

-Most descriptions divide Yosemite Falls into three parts – Upper Fall, Middle Cascades and Lower Fall.
-As Middle Cascades have five smaller plunges, we can consider that Yosemite Falls have seven drops.
+Most descriptions divide Yosemite Falls into three parts – Upper Fall, Middle Cascades, and Lower Fall.
+As Middle Cascades have five smaller plunges, we can consider that Yosemite Falls has seven drops.

 It seems that the last time when the exact height of falls was estimated, was in 1913 – and since then it has not been checked with contemporary methods.